okhlybov/vscode-msys2/README.md

 This extension is primarily designed to work with the CMakeTools extension although it is possible to make use of it with any build system which utilizes the command substitution capability.

-The following steps are to be performed in order to configure a minimal usable MSYS2, Cygwin MinGW and Visual Studio Code environments.
+The following steps are to be performed in order to configure a minimal usable MSYS2, Cygwin, MinGW/Clang and Visual Studio Code environments.

 **Hint** the VS Code canonic `Ctrl+Shift+P` command palette shortcut extensively used below has a very convenient `F1` alias.